Back

-7 Tips to Help Your Teen Build Healthier Social Media Habits
+7 Tips to Help Your Teens Build Healthier Social Media Habits

 Most parents can agree that technology looks a lot different now than it did when they were growing up.
 Pre-teens’ and teens’ social media usage has dramatically increased over the last decade, and it’s no surprise that there is growing concern about the frequency with which children are using social media and the degree to which it is affecting them.